thoughtbot/superglue/docs/recipes/modals.md

     ```

 ## The modal
-Now the link appears and we're able to navigate to `/posts/new`, but
+The link appears and we're able to navigate to `/posts/new`, but
 `/posts/new` is missing a modal.
 Not surprising as both routes are
 rendering the same content.